 Things To Do Banff

 Skiing is actually the reason that we stumbled upon Banff as a destination.
 It is known for its incredible skiing with the ski season open from November-May.
 Not only does Banff offer some of the best skiing conditions and terrain in the world, the long ski season makes it ideal for spring skiing with amazing snow, warmer temperatures, and shorter lines.
 My husband discovered the best ski trip packages through skibig3.com.
 He said the prices were better than in the USA, our currency is strong in Canada right now, and we get the bonus of exploring a different country.
-I was all in.
+I was all in and I packed for our ski trip right away!

 We booked a 3 day pass ski trip package through SkiBig3 which gave us access to three amazing Banff Ski Areas- Mt.
 Norquay, Lake Louse Ski Resort, and Sunshine Village Ski Resort.
 It also gave us access to the daily shuttle buses, the hotel of our choice, ski rentals, and a one day pass to the hot springs (which I will tell you more about later).